Leadership election

 An electoral alliance, which is composed of multiple parties each with its own separate leader and organs, may also hold a common Prime Ministerial primary as in the 2021 Hungarian opposition primary, or a single party may wish to retain its leader but select someone else as its Prime Ministerial candidate, as the Portuguese Socialist Party has done in 2014.

 In presidential and semi-presidential systems, the chief executive (the President) can only be removed by an impeachment procedure, which can only be initiated in specific situations and by a special procedure (typically involving a legislative supermajority, an investigation by a constitutional court, or both), and removal entails either a snap election or automatic succession to office by a Vice president.
 As a result, leadership elections are largely background events, as the ruling party's policies are determined by the President, not by the party's internal leader.
 However, some systems allow one person to serve as both the President and the leader of the ruling party simultaneously, or even mandate it (such as the Democratic Progressive Party in Taiwan).

 However, this is not entirely comparable to the parliamentary situation, as the majority and minority leaders of political parties in presidential systems are not the chief executive of their country (as a prime minister would be), but are rather officers of the legislative branch of their country, a position similar to the floor leader (which similarly is a post subservient to the prime minister) of a political party in a parliamentary system which likewise doesn't hold mass enfranchised elections for such a post.

 In the Anglosphere, Political parties in Canada (Conservative, Liberal, New Democratic and the Green party) and in the United Kingdom (Labour, Conservative, Liberal Democrats and Green party) hold leadership elections where members of the party vote for the Leader.

-In Australia, the Liberal and Green party don't let members vote in leadership election, Labor last held a membership vote on the leadership in 2013.
+In Australia, the Coalition parties and the federal Greens don't allow members to vote in leadership elections.
+Labor uses a split method with 50% weighting going to a vote of the party membership and 50% weighting going to the parliamentary caucus in the case of a contested election, most recently in 2013.
+As of 2026, the ACT Greens are the only notable party in Australia to have used a vote of solely the membership to elect a leader.
 In New Zealand, the National and Green party don't let members vote in leadership election, Labour last held a membership vote on the leadership in 2014.